iterative/dvc.org/content/docs/start/experiments.md

 ## Tuning and running experiments

-We are definitely not happy with the `AUC` value we got so far (`0.573`)!
+We are definitely not happy with the `AUC` value we got so far!
 Let's now tune and run the new experiment.
 Edit the `params.yaml` file to use bigrams and increase the number of features:

 ```diff
  featurize: